programacionxyz/azure-projects/container-instances/az-containers-basic-ktor/README.md

 ### Step 3: Verify the service is running

 Once the script execution is done, the service URL will be displayed in the console.
-After opening the URL, you should see a confirmation page or the default API endpoint indicating that the Ktor service is successfully running.
+After opening the URL in the port 8080, you should see a confirmation page or the default API endpoint indicating that the Ktor service is successfully running.